mikek/behave-http/README.md

 See *features* (self tests) directory for some useful examples.

-## Running tests
+## Development

-Launch a special HTTP server with responding to test requests in a separate
+### Running tests

-shell:
+Launch a special HTTP server responding to test requests in a separate shell:

     python testserver.py